lucianmarin/lucianmarin.github.io/_posts/2015/2015-08-12-simple-direct-honest.md

 Simple means simple.
 You should always get rid of complications because they stay in your way.
 Direct means having a direction, knowing where you’re going.
 Lead the way for others to follow.
 Simplicity is nothing without a good direction.
 Honest means two things: being true to yourself and being truthful with others.

 Why complicate things when you can simplify them?
-Why chase multiple dreams when you can pick only one?
+Why chase many dreams when you can pick only one?
 Why be anything else that honest?

 Because complicating things helps you simplify them.
-Because having multiple dreams helps you finding a good one.
+Because having many dreams helps you finding a good one.
 Because honesty is blissful.